 As a nation, we are increasingly demanding a different style of vacation to take us away from our pressurised daily lives.
 However, within this, we are also demonstrating our desire to buy locally, rest-fully and experience unique family time without rapidly increasing our carbon footprint by jumping on a plane.

 The interesting thing about glamping is how it’s attracting an entirely new group of customers into the outdoor hospitality market.
 People who have never before considered traditional camping – and never will – are exploring the possibilities of glamping.
 This is opening up opportunities and prospects for farmers to get involved in this growing niche market.

 Why This Is Perfect Diversification For Farm Land

 Unsurprisingly as the glamping trend grows the popularity of starting a glamping business does too, as it offers an exciting new opportunity for farmers and landowners who want to diversify the use of a piece of land and broaden their income portfolio to help with fluctuations caused by bad weather, failed crops and market dips.

-For more inspirations on this subject check out the podcast where we tackle this head-on, hear about those who have been successful in introducing glamping on their land and the types of grants available for those who are interested in doing the same.
+For more inspiration on this subject listen to this interview with a farm owner who has introduced glamping to diversify their income where we tackle this head-on, and hear about those who have been successful in introducing glamping on their land and the types of grants available for those who are interested in doing the same.

 Previously this may have been bed and breakfast, but the impact on everyday life with strangers wandering around the family home isn’t for everyone.
 It may also have been possible to develop self-contained holiday accommodation within an unused space, but for many, the early development costs prove to be too much.
 As a result, the low cost and high-income benefits of starting a glamping business for farmers and landowners are being explored.